 Slowing progression of the disease

 Consistently keeping your blood sugar within your target range is the key to preventing or delaying nerve damage.
-Doing so may even improve some of your current symptoms.
-Your doctor will determine the best target range for you based on several factors, such as your age, how long you've had diabetes and your overall health.
+Good blood sugar management may even improve some of your current symptoms.
+Your doctor will figure out the best target range for you based on factors including your age, how long you've had diabetes and your overall health.

 - Less than 180 mg/dL (10.0 mmol/L) two hours after meals